-Rachel Sturm-Beiss is an Associate Professor in the Department of Mathematics and Computer Science.
+Rachel Sturm-Beiss is a Professor in the Department of Mathematics and Computer Science.
 Her Ph.D. is in pure mathematics from The Courant Institute at New York University and she has a Masters in Statistics from McGill University.
 Her Ph.D. thesis, “The Arf and Sato Link Concordance Invariants“, is in the field of Algebraic Topology.

 Dr. Sturm-Beiss enjoys teaching both mathematics and computer science courses.
 She is also interested in mathematical statistics and web-based programming, and worked as part of a team developing online medical error reporting software.
 Dr. Sturm-Beiss is currently involved in a web-based project, www.mathbreeze.com, a resource of math instruction videos, accompanied by database-driven exercise sessions.

 The Courant Institute of Mathematical Sciences, Ph.D. in Mathematics